A waste exchange service connects people who produce waste with

 Innovation Voucher, which they spent with us to bring these

-ideas into their WasteMatchers live service.
+ideas into their WasteMatchers service (later called

 The smart suggestions idea is implemented in a family of systems, which